-1. Activate the outline view mode by clicking View > Master View > Outline View (starting in the Menu bar)
+1. Activate the outline view mode by clicking View > Master View > Outline View (starting in the Menu bar) or by pressing the F12 key.

 Note: The slide layout chosen determines the number of levels of outline.
 If a slide layout which does not permit any outline is chosen, notice that the outline functions are not available.